Soo-Heon/RecessiveBurden/README.md

         adding the maximum weight from the maternally inherited alleles and the maximum weight from the paternally inherited alleles.
         Individuals who do not have compound heterozygous or homozygous mutation for the gene will have '0' value as their weight.
         First row has the following column names:
-        GENE (gene symbol), TOTALW (total weight of individuals with CompHet and/or Homozygous mutation), COMPHETW (total weight of individuals with CompHet mutation), HOMOW (total weight of individuals with Homozygous mutation), PHENOW=NA (total weight of individuals with CompHet and/or Homozygous mutation in missing phenotype), PHENOW=0 (total weight of individuals with CompHet and/or Homozygous mutation in controls), PHENOW=1 (total weight of individuals with CompHet and/or Homozygous mutation in cases), and sampleIDs.
+        GENE (gene symbol),
+        TOTALW (total weight of individuals with CompHet and/or Homozygous mutation), COMPHETW (total weight of individuals with CompHet mutation), HOMOW (total weight of individuals with Homozygous mutation), PHENOW=NA (total weight of individuals with CompHet and/or Homozygous mutation in missing phenotype), PHENOW=0 (total weight of individuals with CompHet and/or Homozygous mutation in controls), PHENOW=1 (total weight of individuals with CompHet and/or Homozygous mutation in cases), sampleIDs.
         Second row has phenotype information of the samples with cases coded as '1' and controls coded as '0'.
         Individual level weight (0.0 - 2.0) for each gene will be displayed from third row.